-Effective September 1, 2013, the minimum full-time equivalent stipend rate for four (4) calendar months for Graduate Student Research Assistants (GSRAs) on the Ann Arbor and Dearborn campuses will be $18,554 per term.
+Effective September 1, 2014, the minimum full-time equivalent stipend rate for four (4) calendar months for Graduate Student Research Assistants (GSRAs) on the Ann Arbor and Dearborn campuses will be $1,8971 per term.

+To facilitate the preparation of budgets, sponsored projects are charged average tuition rates regardless of the number of credit hours for which the GSRAs are enrolled.
 The appointing unit typically provides tuition remissions equal to the non-resident differential for out-of-state graduate students who are appointed as GSRAs.
 Resident tuition and fees are charged to sponsored accounts on the basis of the per term figures established by the Board of Regents (subject to any tuition fellowships, as described below).
-To facilitate the preparation of budgets, sponsored projects are charged average tuition rates regardless of the number of credit hours for which the GSRAs are enrolled.

 Project Directors should check with their Dean's office to determine if their unit is participating in the tuition fellowship program.
 Each School or College will determine the level of the tuition fellowship to be provided and the conditions under which such tuition fellowships will be awarded (e.g., appointment level of the GSRA).
 The resident (in-state) tuition that remains after the fellowship is applied must be included as a charge to the sponsor.
 Since Schools and Colleges must provide the funds for the tuition fellowships from their annual budget allocations, the Dean's office should verify/approve if the tuition fellowship is to be cost-shared and thus, the level of charges to be included in the sponsor's budget.

+GSRAs with appointments of 25% or greater are eligible for GradCare health care benefits rather than the University staff benefits program.
 The University cost of GradCare up to $591 per month through December, 2013 and $TBA per month thereafter may be underwritten by the sponsored project in the case of a GSRA or by participating training grants.

-Under GRADCARE, the monthly premiums begining in 2014 are:
+Effective January 1, 2014, Under GRADCARE, the monthly premiums beginning in 2014 are: